 Types of Pensions and Their Post-Retirement Rules

 The pension distribution after the death of the person may vary for different pension types.
-Because of this, it becomes essential to understand the behaviour of several pension plans after death:
+Because of this, it becomes essential to understand the behaviour of several pension death benefits:

 State Pension Plans